concerta addiction

 Concerta Withdrawal Symptoms

-Patients experience symptoms of Concerta withdrawal during detox as the drug is gradually reduced from their system.
+Patients experience symptoms of Concerta withdrawal during the concerta detox process as the drug is gradually reduced from their system.
+This stage can result in a wide range of psychological and physical symptoms, including excessive sleepiness and irritability.
 Withdrawal can result in a wide range of psychological symptoms and physical symptoms, including excessive sleepiness, irritability, nausea, headaches, increased hunger, and increased stress.
 Other common symptoms could include decreased heart rate, irregular heartbeat, anxiety, and hallucinations.
 Depression, lack of focus, and fatigue may also occur.

 Concerta Overdose

-An overdose happens when too much of the stimulant medication is taken, and it can be incredibly dangerous, even deadly.
+An overdose happens when too much of the stimulant medication is taken, often as a result of intentional concerta abuse, and it can be incredibly dangerous, even deadly.
 Common signs of overdose include:

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), a Concerta overdose can even lead to seizures.